echeran/smile-of-murugan/webbook/chapter14.md

 techniques.

 Poetry was not the primary concern of the Siddhas.
-They were ignorant of, or indifferent to, the complicated poetics of the postTHE
+They were ignorant of, or indifferent to, the complicated poetics of the post-classical age.
-CITTAR: AN ENIGMA
-229
-classical age.
 The rhythm of their stanzas is simple, robust, unrefined, reminiscent of folk songs.
 One of them, Pāmpāṭṭi Cittar, sings verses in the metre used by snake-charmers.
 Iṭaikkāṭṭu Cittar sings as if he were a shepherd.
 They use many colloquial